 If you’re taking kids along on a road trip, it’s important to take enough supplies to keep them entertained.
 A few ideas include:

-- Digital drawing pads: Children love to draw, but you won’t want pen marks messing up your car interiors!
+- Children love to draw, but you won’t want pen marks messing up your car interiors!
 For the perfect solution, try bringing along digital drawing pads.

-- Soft toys: Simple but effective, a few cuddly toys make excellent playthings for the car (and might even encourage your kiddies to fall asleep).
+- Simple but effective, a few cuddly toys make excellent playthings for the car (and might even encourage your kiddies to fall asleep).

 12. Thoroughly research hotels